mcpt/mcpt.github.io/index.md

 ### Richard Yi
 After I joined CPT in Grade 9, I cared only about two things: my friends, and competitive programming.
 I hope that we can train our members to be the best competitive programmers.
 Long live JDCC!

+### Jeffrey Gao
+I've always been interested in competitive programming, and CPT has given me a good place to develop and practice my skills through engaging lessons and fun monthly competitions.

 ## Execs

 ### Eleanor Robson